-The Girgensohn Foundation have been vital supporters of Griffin.
-Initially in their support of our Storylab program back in 2012/2013; a program that supported cross-cultural and cross-artform performance making with young artists from diverse backgrounds, and now as long-time Production Patrons, allowing us to bring works to stage that would have been otherwise impossible.
-Works they have made possible are: Michele Lee’s Rice (2017), Nick Coyle’s Feather in the Web (2018) and Suzie Miller’s Prima Facie (2019).
-They also supported a technical upgrade of the SBW Stables Theatre in 2017 and are the current Production Patron’s for Kendall Feaver’s Wherever She Wanders.
+Initially through their support of our Storylab program back in 2012/2013, then as long-time Production Patrons, the Girgensohn Foundation allowed Griffin to bring works to the stage that would have been otherwise impossible, including: Michele Lee’s Rice (2017), Nick Coyle’s Feather in the Web (2018), Kendall Feaver‘s Wherever She Wanders (2020/2021) and Suzie Miller’s Prima Facie (2019).
+The Foundation also supported a technical upgrade of the SBW Stables Theatre in 2017.

-The Malcolm Robertson Foundation generously support our Griffin Studio and Griffin Scratch programs, both of which support emerging artists.
+Generously funding our Griffin Studio program, the Malcolm Robertson Foundation support Griffin’s flagship programs for emerging artists.
 Griffin Studio specifically provides career pathways for promising directors, writers and dramaturgs.

-The Robertson Foundation supports the Griffin Ambassadors program, which provides a pathway for young people to experience the wonders of theatre.
-Since 2004, this program has provided 100 school students in years 10–12 to attend a series of workshops and performances that offers them insights into the inner workings of a theatre company, whether that be playwrighting, directing, acting or technical production.
-Many current staff members are in fact Ambassadors alumni!
+The Griffin Ambassadors program provides a pathway for young people to experience the power and joy of Australian theatre, and without the support of the Robertson Foundation, it simply wouldn’t be possible.
+Since 2004, this program has provided 100 school students in years 10–12 the chance to attend a series of workshops and performances that offers them insights into the inner workings of a theatre company, whether that be playwriting, directing, acting or technical production.

 The Robertson Foundation also support Griffin’s Literary Manager, a new role in the Artistic and Programming team, who will be responsible for fostering the culture of dramaturgy within Griffin and connecting deeply with playwrights and theatremakers.